ibm-cloud-docs/devsecops/devsecops-cc-pipeline.md

 * Add your own dynamic scan code to the dynamic-scan custom stage in your `.pipeline-config.yaml` file for a custom implementation.

-To learn more about configuring dynamic scan using OWASP-ZAP, see [Configuring ZAP scan for CC pipeline](/docs/devsecops?topic=devsecops-zap-scans#zap-scan-for-cc).
+To learn more about configuring dynamic scan by using OWASP-ZAP, see [Configuring ZAP scan for CC pipeline](/docs/devsecops?topic=devsecops-zap-scans#zap-scan-for-cc).

 ## Scans and checks in compliance checks
 {: #devsecops-cc-pipeline-compliance-checks}